triggr/node-sftp-server/README.md

     statresponder.atime = 123456;    // Created at (unix style timestamp in seconds-from-epoch).
     statresponder.mtime = 123456;    // Modified at (unix style timestamp in seconds-from-epoch).

-    stat.file();   // Tells the statter to actually send the values above down the wire.
+    statresponder.file();   // Tells the statter to actually send the values above down the wire.
 });
 ```